juan131/dockerfile-best-practices/README.md

 Use multi-stage builds to separate build and runtime environments.
 This approach is extremely effective when building images for compiled applications.

-Let's see how we cam improve an image such as the one below that builds [Kubeapps Tiller Proxy](https://github.com/kubeapps/kubeapps/tree/master/cmd/tiller-proxy), one of the core components of [Kubeapps](http://kubeapps.io/):
+Let's see how we can improve an image such as the one below that builds [Kubeapps Tiller Proxy](https://github.com/kubeapps/kubeapps/tree/master/cmd/tiller-proxy), one of the core components of [Kubeapps](http://kubeapps.io/):

 ```Dockerfile
 ARG VERSION